Vityacv/fearservmod/README.md

 Server side fixes (anti-cheat and server crash hacks)<br>
 Allows coop mode based on "F.E.A.R.
 Platinum"<br>
 Allows to play all singleplayer maps "F.E.A.R.
 Platinum" in "F.E.A.R.
 Perseus Mandate"<br>
-Allows connect to servers created on retail version to combat version and vice versa Allows to create 64 players servers
+Allows connect to servers created on retail version to combat version and vice versa<br>
+Allows to create 64 players servers

 # How to play F.E.A.R.
 Combat v1.08: